-On 19 December 2017, the Ordinary Shareholders' Meeting granted a new mandate for the audit of the financial accounts for 2019-2027 to Ernst&Young S.p.A, which has its registered office at Via Po 32, Rome.
+The Ordinary Shareholders' Meeting held on 19 December 2017 granted a new mandate for the audit of the financial statements for 2019-2027 to Ernst&Young S.p.A, which has its registered office at Via Po 32, Rome.

 10.5.
 Manager responsible for preparing the Company's financial statements